Carina-P/Love-Pilates/README.md

 7. Warning: The date input type is not supported in all browsers.
 Please be sure to test, and consider using a polyfill.
     - **I decided not change anything.** So this is perhaps not supported on all browsers.
 But this is also not a crucial feature.
 The join-link is just "fake".
+8. Warning: Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.
+    - I added an h2 to the "inbetween-sections"
+9. Warning: Possible misuse of aria-label.
+    - Used aria-label for prev-icon and next-icon in carousel in quotes-section.
+Changed to aria-hidden as in code example in bootstrap.

 I corrected the code for no 1 to 6 above but not 7.
 I took away the code causing warning no 7, did the validation again and got this message:
 "Document checking completed.
 No errors or warnings to show."